To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-This pass admits 2 adults (18 and up) and 4 children (5 to 17).
-Children under the age of 5 are free.
+This pass admits 2 adults (19 and up) and 4 children (6 to 8).
+Children 5 and under are free.

 Please check with this site to find out if they required timed tickets to enter.